Firestitch/ngx-truncate/README.md

 Folders in `src` folder must contain `index.ts` files which contain exports for all your components/services and etc. like in this example.

 ### Commands:
-- `npm run serve` - for start webpack developer server
+- `npm run serve` - Starts the playground web server

-- `npm run lint` - for check before upload to NPM
+- `npm run lint` - Validates the package

-- `npm run package` - for build your package for NPM
+- `npm run release` - Builds the release directory for publishing to NPM